malayjoshi13/Pehchaan/README.md

 # Pehchaan

-One-shot labeling tool to identify the name of the person present in an image. <br>
+Pehchaan is a one-shot labeling tool to identify the name of the person present in an image. <br>

 A potential use case around which I have started to work on this project is to automate the process of labeling the people present in pictures and photographs having immense significance.
 In the absence of such an automated process, it's a very time-consuming and labor-intensive task to manually label people present in a large stock of photographs at digital libraries across India as well as the globe.
 Without these labels, these significant documents are mere pieces of memory/space-consuming items, nothing more. <br>